litmuschaos/litmus-docs/.github/ISSUE_TEMPLATE/create-new-section-template.md

 ---
 name: Create a new section
-about: For issues requesting for the need of an entirely new section(sidebars) in the documentation
+about: For documentation issues requiring an entirely new section in the sidebar
 title: Create {section}
 labels: sections